Ichigo Kurosaki: In Bleach

 While patrolling Karakura Town, Ichigo is informed about the invasion of Hueco Mundo by Wandenreich, a group of Quincies.
 He goes to Hueco Mundo with his friends to liberate it from one of the Wandenreich's high-ranked officers Quilge Opie.
 Later, Ichigo finds out that the Quincies are attacking the Soul Society.
 Arriving just after Captain Commander Yamamoto's death, Ichigo encounters the Wandenreich's leader Yhwach.
 During the fight against Yhwach that ends with a draw, Ichigo's Zanpakutō is shattered and Yhwach leaves the Soul Society.
 Ichigo returns to the World of the Living, where he learns the truth that his mother was a pure-blood Quincy who was on a verge of hollowification after she was infected by White, Aizen's experimental Hollow.
 She was saved by Isshin at the cost of his Soul Reaper powers.
-Ichigo later learns that entity he believed to be Zangetsu is actually the embodiment of his Quincy powers while his inner Hollow is the true Zangetsu.
-Despite this, Ichigo still accept him as he gains his reforged Zanpakutō in its new split Shikai form.
+Ichigo later learns that entity he believed to be Zangetsu is actually the embodiment of his Quincy powers while his inner Hollow is the True Zangetsu.
+Despite this, Ichigo still accepts him as he gains his reforged true Zanpakutō in its new split true Shikai form.
 During the second invasion by the Wandenreich, Ichigo and his friends confront Yhwach at the Soul King's Palace.
-Ichigo gets overwhelmed, but Tsukishima and Orihime's combined efforts fixed his broken Tensa Zangetsu.
+Ichigo gets overwhelmed, but Tsukishima and Orihime's combined efforts fixed his broken True Tensa Zangetsu.
 Together with Uryū, Renji and Aizen, Ichigo defeats Yhwach.

 As revealed in the light novel Bleach: Can't Fear Your Own World, Ichigo was a potential heir of the Soul King due to the nature of his origins and was spared the burden when a new Soul King was created from Yhwach's remains.
-The manga's epilogue, taking place ten years after Yhwach's defeat, Ichigo and Orihime had a son named Kazui, who destroys the remnants of Yhwach's power.
+In the manga's epilogue, taking place ten years after Yhwach's defeat, Ichigo and Orihime had a son named Kazui who destroys the remnants of Yhwach's power.

 In other media

 Ichigo appears in four films for the series, including Memories of Nobody, The DiamondDust Rebellion, Fade to Black and Hell Verse.
 He also appears in both of the original video animations; fighting against a Hollow called the Grand Fisher in the first one and combating the rogue Soul Reaper Baishin in the second.
 In the Bleach video games, Ichigo is a playable character, including the Heat the Soul and Blade Battlers series.
 In some games, his Hollow form and Bankai state are available as separate characters.
 In Rock Musical Bleach, a musical based on the Bleach series, Ichigo is played by Tatsuya Isaka.
 His character is featured in two volumes from the Bleach Beat Collection CD soundtrack series which features themes composed by his Japanese voice actor, Masakazu Morita.
 These include the first of them, in which he is the only character and the fourth season's fourth volume along with Rukia.
 Ichigo also appears in the first volume of Bleach Breathless Collection CD soundtrack series together with the embodiment of his Quincy powers that posed as the Zanpakutō spirit Zangetsu.

-Ichigo is a playable character Jump Force.
+Ichigo appears as a playable character in Jump Force.